 No waiver.
 Failure or delay by either party to enforce any right does not constitute a waiver of that right.

 Assignment.
-The Merchant may not assign its rights or obligations without Parex's prior written consent.
+The Client may not assign its rights or obligations without Parex's prior written consent.
 Parex may assign its rights and obligations to an affiliate or to a successor in interest.

 Independent contractors.
 The parties are independent contractors.
 Nothing in these Terms creates a partnership, joint venture, agency, or employment relationship.

 Notices.
 Notices to Parex must be sent to the registered office and to info@parex.finance.
-Notices to the Merchant will be sent to the contact details last provided by the Merchant.
+Notices to the Client will be sent to the contact details last provided by the Client.

 21. Contact